RyoKosaka/drums/README.md

 # drums

-I am making electronic drums using 3D printer and Arduino.
 This is a data storage place.
+The code here is outdated.
+The latest code can be found in the HelloDrum Arduino Library.

 ## Description